October 5, 2019

 This event is free to the public

 For parking directions visit: http://www.augsburg.edu/about/map/.
-You will be parking in Lot L off of 26th between Riverside and Butler Pl.
+You will be parking in Lot D or G off of 21st between Riverside and Butler Pl.
 You will need a parking permit.
 For parking permits contact M. Elise Marubbio at firstname.lastname@example.org.
 Permits are limited in number.

-Thank you to our sponsors: Augsburg University, American Indian Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Good Docs.
+Thank you to our sponsors: Augsburg University, American Indian, First Nations, and Indigenous Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, Good Docs.